 2. Fiber optic transmission results in less attenuation.

 When traveling over a long distance, fiber optic cables experience less signal loss than copper cabling.
 This is called low attenuation.
-Copper cables can only transmit information up to 9,328 ft due to power loss, whereas fiber cables can travel between 984.2 ft to 24.8 miles.
+Copper cables can only transmit information up to 9,328 feet due to power loss, whereas fiber cables can travel anywhere between 984.2 feet to 24.8 miles.

 3. Fiber optic cables are impervious to electromagnetic interference (EMI).

 Copper wires, if not properly installed, will produce electromagnetic currents that can interfere with other wires and wreak havoc on a network.
 Fiber optic cables, unlike copper cables, do not conduct electricity and are therefore not negatively affected by EMI.

 4. Light cannot catch on fire.